giorgioditizio/APTs-database/README.md

 # APTs-database
-A repository with data about APTs
+This is the repository with data about APTs.

-## Neo4j database
+## neo4j_db

-Bla bla
+In this folder you can find the dump of the Neo4j database and the raw data in case you want to create your own database from scratch.

-## CSV data
+## data

-Bla bla

-## Sources

-Bla bla
+In this folder you can find the CSV file extracted from the Neo4j database and utilized for the data analysis and simulation in our paper.

 ## Paper

-Bla bla
+Hopefully one day...